A reading nook in one of the SWEETS bridge hotels in Amsterdam

 Willemsbrug bridge house was built in 1928 and converted into a SWEETS hotel suite in 2017.
 While the entryway, bathroom, and mini kitchenette were certainly on the small side, they were well-designed and practical.
 But it was the panoramic views over the Singelgracht canal that sold me on Willemsbrug.
 The main bedroom is flanked by three walls of ribbon windows, complete with a wraparound bench perfect for watching boats glide under the bridge and down the canal.

-While most boats passed under the bridge without incident, every so often, a beeping noise would start, signaling the approach of a taller boat.
-Guard rails would come down—halting pedestrian, car, and bike traffic—and the bridge would raise to allow the boat, usually a tall and long cargo vessel, to pass through.
-While this happened multiple times during my stay and was likely annoying to commuters, I marveled every time at the efficiency of the bridge system and the size of the boat coming through.
-After a few exciting minutes, the bridge would come back down, the guard rails would lift, and regular traffic would resume.
+While most boats passed under the bridge without incident, every so often a beeping noise sounded to signal the approach of a taller boat.
+Then guard rails lowered, halting pedestrian, car, and bike traffic, and the bridge raised to allow the boat—usually a long, tall cargo vessel—to pass through.
+After a few exciting minutes, the bridge came back down, the guard rails lifted, and regular traffic resumed.
+While this happened multiple times during my stay and likely annoyed commuters, I marveled every time at the efficiency of the bridge system and the size of the boat coming through.

 Whether strolling along them, crossing them on bridges, or taking a boat ride down them, you can’t visit Amsterdam and not admire the canals.
 They are the city's lifeblood, used practically for transportation, irrigation, and water removal, and aesthetically to create the fairytale image of Amsterdam we all have in our heads.